-How to Embed PDF in HTML Website – [The MacGyver Way]
+Embed PDF in HTML Website – The MacGyver Way

-Recommended way to Embed PDF in HTMLHere's the simpliest and best way to embed Your PDF Document into an HTML file - I have tested it and it works likea a charm:
+Here's the simplest and best way to embed Your PDF Document into an HTML file - I have tested it and it works like a charm:

-- Open Dremweaver or Textedit and insert the embed code
+4. Open Dreamweaver or Textedit and insert the embed code

 Featuring leading and emerging titles in design, fashion, culture, arts, and hyperlocal content, all of which can be accessed on any device and browser.
 It's also used by many publishers and ensures that your print media article and images can be accessed easily and conveniently online.

 The old-fashioned (not recommended) way

 Of course, you can always do it the old fashioned way, but some browsers and google might open it: